Year 1 2019 to 2020

 Teacher: Miss Taylor HLTA: Miss Machin

-- Count to 10 forwards and backwards from 0/1 or any given number.
+- Counting to twenty, forwards and backwards, beginning with 0 or 1, from any given number.

-- Count read and write number to 10 in numerals and words.
+- Counting, reading and writing numbers to 20 in numerals and words.

-PE - Year 1 will have PE on a Thursday (please remember correct PE kit including out-door trainers for all sessions please.
-PE kits should be brought on a Monday and kept in school all week).
+PE - Year 1 will have PE on a Wednesday (please remember correct PE kit including out-door trainers for all sessions please).

 Miss Taylor and Miss Machin